Reduced coaction Lie algebra, double shuffle Lie algebra and noncommutative krv2 equation: Polylogarithmic description of the reduced coaction equation

-The notions of \textit{Fox derivative} and \textit{Fox pairing} are introduced by Massyeau--Turaev \cite{Massuyeau2014} as some noncommutative version of the loop operations on a surface.
+This bimodule structure plays a key role in this section.
+The notions of \textit{Fox derivative} and \textit{Fox pairing} were introduced by Massyeau--Turaev in \cite{Massuyeau2014} as a noncommutative version of the loop operations on a surface.
 We recall the tools developed in \cite{ANR} to study the group version of the reduced coaction equation.

 \begin{Def}[Fox derivative] A $k$-linear map $\partial: A\to A$ is called a \textit{left Fox derivative} if

 for all $a,b\in A$.
 It is a \textit{right Fox derivative} if

 for all $a,b\in A$. \end{Def}